All of the information below refers to the test formulated by Dr. Donald Dennis with ALCAT Worldwide.

 While treating patients with fungal-related sinusitis, Dr. Dennis became aware of another common battle for these mold-sensitive individuals: They were also suffering from apparent food sensitivities that had not been clinically identified.
 These patients needed some sort of specific testing that could provide them with concrete results and a list of safe and unsafe foods.
 Then and only then could those patients finally get their diets on track to stop and heal the Candida and gut inflammation.
 Thus, Dr. Dennis contacted ALCAT and together they developed this food sensitivity panel, specifically designed for those who are mold sensitive and are following a Candida/Yeast diet already (or are about to begin one).

 ALCAT is generally recognized as the leading source for food sensitivity testing.
 With this particular test, you are, in effect, getting two ALCAT panel tests for the price of one!
 By testing for 150 foods ALLOWED by a Candida Diet, you will ascertain if any those supposedly safe foods will cause further issues.
 This test is not available on the ALCAT website and can only be found in our affiliated store, Micro Balance Health Products.
-Purchase Now.

 The test requires that you have blood drawn and sent to ALCAT for testing.
 Once you go to the MicroBalance website and purchase the test, an ALCAT representative will contact you and assist you in finding a nearby affiliated medical facility to have blood drawn.
 In turn, you will receive a comprehensive report detailing your reaction to each of the foods on the test.
 View ALCAT Sample Report.